Chilwell replacement, Christensen's contract and how Chelsea's January transfer window could look

 Potential ins

-Incomings at Chelsea will largely be dictated by the players who could leave Stamford Bridge in January, but contractual issues and injury problems mean that defence is likely to be a priority.
+Incomings at Chelsea will largely be dictated by departures, but contractual issues and injury problems mean that defence is likely to be a priority.

 As first revealed by GOAL, Ben Chilwell has undergone surgery on his anterior cruciate ligament, and is likely be out for the remainder of the season as a result.

-It has left Chelsea weighing up whether to recall a loanee like Emerson Palmieri from Lyon or Ian Maatsen from Coventry City, or if they should sign a player to replace Chilwell.
+It has left Chelsea weighing up whether to recall a loanee like Emerson Palmieri from Lyon or Ian Maatsen from Coventry City, or sign a player to replace Chilwell.

 An ideal solution might be Everton's ostracised full-back Lucas Digne, who is currently being offered around to a variety of clubs after falling out of favour under Rafa Benitez.